henhen724/qis-docs/README.md

-# Website
+# QIS Internal Documentation

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+The QIS docs is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ## Installation